marciof/tools/feed-enclosure/README.md

+**(TODO fix outdated documentation)**

 # Introduction

-*(TODO fix outdated documentation)*

-This is a collection of scripts to help with feed enclosure downloading.
-They're made to work together with [Liferea](https://lzone.de/liferea/) and [uGet](https://ugetdm.com/) to try and get the best video quality possible of feed enclosures, while minimizing any required maintenance from the user.
+Feed Enclosure is a Python package to help with feed enclosure downloading.
+The various Python modules are made to work together with [Liferea](https://lzone.de/liferea/) and [uGet](https://ugetdm.com/) to try and get the best video quality possible of feed enclosures, while minimizing any required maintenance from the user.

 # Dependencies